Biblical Prophecy

 Jeremiah 15:19b ESV

 God wants to share His heart with us.
 He wants us to see Him, pay attention to Him, and know Him.
-We see from Jeremiah 33 that He wants to show us hidden things.

 2 “Thus says the Lord who made the earth, the Lord who formed it to establish it—the Lord is his name: 3 Call to me and I will answer you, and will tell you great and hidden things that you have not known.